Murder of Pai Hsiao-yen: Abduction and murder

-National manhunt
+Manhunt

-While being pursued, the trio abducted Taipei County councilor Tsai Ming-tang in June 1997 and a businessman surnamed Chen in August 1997.
-On August 19, the trio was spotted by two foot patrol police officers on Wuchang Street (五常街) in Taipei's Zhongshan District.
-A brief exchange of gun fire ensued and Lin turned the gun on himself after he was shot six times; one of the officers was killed and the other one was wounded.
-Lin died around 11:55 AM.
-Reinforcement was immediately rushed to the neighborhood, and more than 800 officers conducted a thorough search, which turned up nothing.
+While being pursued, the trio abducted Taipei County councilor Tsai Ming-tang on June 3, 1997 and robbed him of $6 million, and on August 6, they kidnapped a businessman surnamed Chen and received a ransom (his family paid the ransom without notifying the police).
+On August 19, the trio was spotted by two police officers on Wuchang Street (五常街) in Taipei's Zhongshan District.
+In the ensuing shootout, one of the officers was killed and another officer was injured, while Lin was shot six times and committed suicide instead of surrendering to police.
+The shootout drew a massive police response of over 800 officers, including the Thunder Squad, to lock down and search the district, but Kao and Chen were not found.

-On October 23, Kao and Chen shot and killed a plastic surgeon, his wife, and a nurse after forcing them to perform plastic surgery on them.
-Kao and Chen eluded a massive police search in early November 1997.
-A few days later, Kao was spotted by the police and shot himself when police attempted to arrest him on November 17.
+On October 23, Kao and Chen entered the office of a plastic surgeon and demanded immediate facial reconstruction surgeries to become unrecognizable to police.
+When the plastic surgeon tried to explain that was not possible with the time and resources available to him, Kao and Chen, believing he was trying to stall them for the police to arrive, shot and killed the plastic surgeon, his wife, and a nurse before fleeing.
+Kao and Chen continued to elude police throughout early November 1997, but on November 17, Kao was spotted by the police and shot himself when they attempted to apprehend him.

-The last criminal, Chen Chin-hsing, broke into the residence of Colonel Edward McGill Alexander, South African military attaché to Taipei, and took the family hostage on November 18, but eventually surrendered to the police after negotiation initiated by politician Frank Hsieh.
-After being granted media access, Chen confessed to the April kidnapping and other crimes.
-Chen was executed on October 6, 1999, after being convicted in December 1998 for kidnappings, murders, and multiple counts of sexual assaults.
+On November 18, Chen, the last surviving criminal, broke into the residence of Colonel Edward McGill Alexander, the South African military attaché to Taipei, and took the family hostage.
+After negotiations initiated by politician Frank Hsieh, Chen surrendered to police and was given media access, and confessed to Pai's kidnapping and other crimes.
+Chen was convicted in December 1998 for kidnappings, murders, and multiple counts of sexual assaults, and was executed on October 6, 1999.

-Protests and resignations
+Aftermath

 Demonstrators marched on 4 May 1997 and 18 May 1997, demanding Premier Lien Chan's resignation, partially over the rise in violent crime as evidenced by the then-unsolved murders of Pai, Peng Wan-ru, and Liu Pang-yu.
 Eight media organizations, including the China Times, which ran the photograph of Pai's body, were condemned during the first protest.

 President Lee Teng-hui offered an apology on 15 May 1997, stating Lien would be relieved of his duty as premier and the Cabinet would be reshuffled.
 Ma Ying-jeou, who was serving as Minister without Portfolio, resigned following the first protest.
 Lin Fong-cheng, who was serving as Minister of the Interior, also resigned his post following the first protest.
 Lien Chan resigned his post as Premier on 22 August 1997, as did the director-general of the National Police Agency, Yao Kao-chiao.
 Lien had repeatedly offered to resign from his other office as Vice President in the wake of the protests; eventually he retained this office until the term ended.